opheliayzx/gradcam-seg/README.md

 # gradcam-seg
-GradCAM based image segmentation and contouring for microscopy data and precision recall evaluation
+GradCAM based image segmentation and contouring for microscopy